Skip to content

 Integrity

-Governors declare their interests at the beginning of every Main Board meeting and their focus is entirely on providing the best education possible for all pupils in the School’s care; accurate and timely information is provided to. media when any information of importance to stakeholders and the public needs to be shared.
+Integrity should be at the heart of all we do and Governors must be mindful of the public benefit we are all committed to achieve Governors declare their interests at the beginning of every Main Board meeting and their focus is entirely on providing the best education possible for all pupils in the School’s care; accurate and timely information is provided to the media when any information of importance to stakeholders and the public needs to be shared.

-For the future: ensure governors complete background checks with rigour on joining and continue to act with integrity throughout their tenure.
+For the future: continue to ensure that new governors complete the required background documentation with rigour on joining to facilitate thorough checks, and that all governors continue to act with integrity throughout their tenure. “

 The Board is ultimately responsible for all decisions and actions of the Charity and delegates authority but not responsibility.
-The Board ensures that it is properly informed to make major decisions and decide what matters can be delegated; it implements suitable financial and other controls and assesses risks and opportunities, reviewed at every Main Board meeting.
-The Board’s main focus is on strategy, performance and assurance but it does not become involved in operational matters.
+The Board ensures that it is properly informed to make major decisions and decide what matters can be delegated; it implements suitable financial and other controls, and assesses risks and opportunities, reviewed at every Main Board meeting.
+The Board’s main focus is on strategy, performance and assurance but it does not become involved in day to day operational matters.

-For the future: continue to revisit and update the risk register on a regular and frequent basis.
+For the future: continue to revisit and update the risk register at every Board meeting.

 Board Effectiveness

-For the future: succession planning to ensure that suitably experienced governors with time available are ready to maintain the effectiveness of the Board in all its rôles.
+For the future: continue succession planning to ensure that suitably experienced governors with time available are ready to maintain the effectiveness of the Board in all its roles.

 Openness and accountability